Htay Ngwe

-Htay Ngwe (ဌေးငွေ; born 10 August 1970) is a Burmese politician and former political prisoner currently serving as a Pyithu Hluttaw MP for Myaung Constituency.
+Htay Ngwe (ဌေးငွေ; born 10 August 1970) is a Burmese politician and former political prisoner currently serving as deputy minister for Home Affairs and Immigration of National Unity Government since March 2026.

+He was a Pyithu Hluttaw MP for Myaung Constituency.
 He is a member of the National League for Democracy.

 Early life and education

 Htay Ngwe was born on 10 August 1970 in Myaung Township, Myanmar.
 He graduated with B.com from Yangon Institute of Economics.
 His former work is farmer.

 Political career

 He is a member of the National League for Democracy.
 In the 2015 Myanmar general election, he was elected as a Pyithu Hluttaw MP and elected representative from the Myaung parliamentary constituency.

+On 30 March 2026, the Committee Representing Pyidaungsu Hluttaw appointed him as deputy minister for Home Affairs and Immigration of National Unity Government.